Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Step 2: The Transaction Is Broadcast

-The network shares the transaction with participating computers.
+Next, the network shares the transaction with participating computers.

 These computers are called nodes.